What is at stake?

-The Earth's climate is impacted by the concentration of certain gases in the atmosphere, known as greenhouse gases, the most important being carbon dioxide and methane.
-As a result of human activity since the Industrial Revolution, the atmospheric concentrations of greenhouse gases – generally expressed as the number of greenhouse gas molecules per million or PPM – have risen consistently, reaching 400 ppm in 2015 and 403.3 ppm in 2016 from 280ppm at the dawn of the Industrial Revolution.
-When similar levels were last observed 3-5 million years ago, temperatures were 2-3°C warmer and sea levels 10-20 meters higher.
-Scientists had demonstrated an approximately linear relationship between the total amount of greenhouse gases emitted and the resulting temperature increase.
-There is now also a scientific consensus that climate change is a non-linear phenomenon where tipping points play a determining role.
-When warming rises above a certain level, self-reinforcing feedback loops set in, and the concentration of greenhouse gases increases rapidly.
+The Earth's climate is impacted by the concentration of certain gases in the atmosphere known as greenhouse gases, the most important being carbon dioxide and methane.
+As a result of human activity since the Industrial Revolution, the atmospheric concentrations of greenhouse gases – generally expressed as the number of greenhouse gas molecules per million or ppm – have risen consistently, from 280 ppm at the dawn of the Industrial Revolution to 407 ppm in 2018.
+Current carbon dioxide levels are the highest in at least 800,000 years.

 What are key factors affecting risk levels?

-Climate change is a complex phenomenon affected by many factors.
+Climate change is a highly complex phenomenon affected by many factors.
 We may classify them into four categories to better discern the various areas where action is possible: